comingofflais-com/LLM-Moderator-for-wpForo/README.md

 However, this plugin can potentially be expanded to do some stuff beyond just moderation.
 It follows a "chain-of-responsibility" pattern, making it easy for developers to understand and expand upon.
 For example, it can be used to add topic tags upon topic creation, or to track posting metrics.

 In short, this plugin can be expanded to do a lot more because of how post data is passed between the "chain-points", which makes it rather easy to develop with for moderation purposes.
-While that base plugin will only support moderation, feel free to contact the developer if you want enhanced AI features (or extra features) in another forum plugin.
+While this base plugin will only support moderation, feel free to contact the developer if you want enhanced AI features (or extra features) in another form.

 ### Premium Features & Community Development